rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/Readme.md

 # How to use this tutorial

+Each chapter has three files:

+- `.start.component.ts`: showing the initial state of the file
+- `.solution.component.ts` demonstrating the state of the file after applying all the changes discussed in that chapter
+- `.container.component.ts`: here we always use the `.start.component.ts` in the template, change it to the solution one and you can see the result of the solution component

-each chapter has two files. one with `.start.ts` (showing the initial state) and `.solution.ts` (after applying all the changes).
-You can compare them against each other to see what changes is made.
+?> You can compare them against each other to see what changes is made.

+> in VSCode to compare two files against each other: <br> <br>
+> 1- open the first file (in our case the `.start.component.ts`) <br>
+> 2- press Ctrl(Cmd)+shift+P then choose `File: Compare Active file with ...` <br>
+> 3- choose the second file (in our case the `.solution.component.ts`)

 [1-setup]: https://github.com/rx-angular/rx-angular/tree/master/apps/demos/src/app/features/tutorials/basics/1-setup
 [2-input-bindings]: https://github.com/rx-angular/rx-angular/tree/master/apps/demos/src/app/features/tutorials/basics/2-input-bindings